-The State Auditor will annually perform the District's financial and compliance Audit.
-Results of the annual audit will be provided to the Board in a timely manner.
+The State Auditor will, at a minimum biennially, perform the District's financial and compliance audit.
+Results of each audit will be provided to the Board in a timely manner.
 An annual financial report shall be prepared in accordance with generally accepted accounting principles and shall be distributed to any interested party.